t6d/active_operation/README.md

 ## Usage

+We will first look at defining and using a single operation and then explore how to combine multiple operations into a pipeline.

+### Defining and using a single operation

 To define an operation, create a new class and inherit from `ActiveOperation::Base`.
 The input arguments of an operation are defined using the `input` statement.
 These statements describe the arguments the initializer takes.